atleer/forecast-electricity-markets/README.md

 ## Installation instructions

 Pixi is used to mangage this repository's environment.
 First, click the link and follow instructions to install pixi: https://pixi.prefix.dev/latest/installation/.
-Then, run
+Then, in your terminal, run

 ```
 pixi install
 ```

-in your terminal.

 ## Datasets
 - Downloaded from [Open Power Systems Data](https://open-power-system-data.org/) on 02.11.2025.